Edgeberry/.github/profile/README.md

     <a href="https://reddit.com/r/Edgeberry">Edgeberry Community</a>
 </p>

-The Edgeberry project is fully open source, and no features are locked behind a paywall.
-We fully rely on your donations.
+The Edgeberry project is fully open source and free to use with no features are locked behind a paywall.
+We fully rely on your donations to keep the project alive.
 To sponsor the project, donate through [GitHub Sponsors](https://github.com/sponsors/Edgeberry)!

 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/Edgeberry)